StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 }
 ```

-Each chart configuration supplied this way will be shown together with the Monitor result on the StackState UI.
-In the above case, the specific timeseries that resulted in the Monitor health state being computed will be displayed for host affected by this Monitor.
+Each chart configuration supplied this way will be shown together with the monitor result on the StackState UI.
+In the above case, the specific timeseries that resulted in the monitor health state being computed will be displayed for host affected by this monitor.

 The full function body created so far: